imabutahersiddik/Erath/README.md

 - Ensures that important information is always accessible
 - Helps preserve knowledge and culture for future generations

-You can encrypt any text or html codes online and then view them anytime from any Decentrealized Web network at [decentrealizedweb.xyz](https://decentrealizedweb.xyz).
+You can encrypt any text or html codes online and then view them anytime from any Decentralized Web network at [decentrealizedweb.xyz](https://decentrealizedweb.xyz).

-> 🌱 **Supporting:** If you want to support Decentrealized Web development you can do so by visiting [Decentrealized Web Movement](https://dub.sh/support-us).
+> 🌱 **Supporting:** If you want to support Decentralized Web development you can do so by visiting [Decentralized Web Movement](https://dub.sh/support-us).
 Thank you!
 >
 >